anyaevostinar/anyaevostinar.github.io/classes/201-w24/hw1.md

 ```

 Additionally, your submission should:
-* Follow the style guide
+* Be well-styled, considering consistency and readability
 * Have JavaDocs-style method comments for all public methods
 * Have a detailed `README.md` file as specified below